Prevent Hospital Infections

 Prevention

-• speak up if your bandage comes loose, looks wet or dirty, or if your skin looks sore
+• Speak up if your bandage looks or feels loose, wet, or dirty, or if your skin looks red or feels sore

 Type